Portuguese ship Nossa Senhora da Conceição (1701)

 Nossa Senhora da Conceição was an 80-gun ship of the line of the Portuguese Navy, built and launched at Lisbon in 1701.

 Service history

 CTT Correios de Portugal's Mozambican postage stamp showing Nossa Senhora da Conceição.

-She was built at Lisbon in 1701.
-She took part of the squadron that departed from Lisbon to help Corfu in 1716, and again in 1717, at the request of Pope Clement XI, participating in the Battle of Matapan, during the Ottoman–Venetian War (1714–1718).
+She was built in Lisbon in 1701.
+In 1716, she took part of a squadron that departed from Lisbon to help Corfu which was under siege by the Ottomans, but when they arrived the siege was already lifted.
+The next year, at the request of Pope Clement XI, she participated in the Battle of Matapan, during the Ottoman–Venetian War (1714–1718).

 In 1716, she had a complement of 700 men.
 She had a length of 67 m and a beam of 16.5 m.

 Fate

 Nossa Senhora da Conceição's fate is unknown, it was last mentioned in 1724.